Rollins College: Academic Partner

 Rollins College is my alma mater.
 I love my school.
 I chose Rollins because of its stellar reputation as the best liberal arts college in our state, outstanding faculty, student to professor ratio (no more than 20:1), and beautiful campus grounds.
 In Florida, when a person mentions they graduated from Rollins College, it opens doors.
 People know it provides an education that delivers on multiple levels.

 Time out for a shameless plug.
-I have a team of students from many of central Florida’s largest schools working on Pivot’s SaaS software program called Intern Pursuit, it is in development and will launch this year.
+I have a team of students from many of central Florida’s largest schools working on Pivot’s SaaS software program called Intern Pursuit, it's in development and will launch this year.
 These students are brilliant and I don't think people recognize how eager they are to bring value and ROI to employers.
 I remember when I was a student and looking for an entry level opportunity.
 These sophomore students get that break with my company.

 Back on track again readers -- sharing fun facts about Rollins.
 Starting with a simple question -- did you know Rollins was established in 1885 and is recognized as the oldest college in the state of Florida?